hello-world-dot-c/MagicNixie/README.md

 |PWM1  |D6     |D4         |GPIO2  |

 ## Conflicts
-Thankfully, in the new v3.4 version of NCS314 the PWM2 and PWM3 signals are not used so there is no conflict with them.
-The only remaining conflict is the IR signal on Arduino D2 pin which is connected to D14 and SDA.
-To resolve this, I had to isolate the D2 pin on WeMos.
-One could also remove the IR receiver.
+Older versions of NCS314 had PWM2 and PWM3 signals that together with with PWM1 controlled the red/green/blue LEDs for illumination but here, only PWM1 is used to control all individually addressable SK6812-Mini LEDs together.
+The only remaining conflict is the IR signal on the Arduino D2 pin which is connected to D14 and SDA.
+To resolve this, I had to isolate the D2 pin on the WeMos.
+Alternatively, one can also remove the IR receiver on the Nixie shield.
+Arduino-D1/GPIO1 (Tx) is connected to the debugging USB UART and to the optional GPS module.
+Right now this would be a conflict even with no GPS module connected.

 ## Free signals
-The only free signals still available are D6/GPIO12 (MISO) and maybe D1/GPIO1 (Tx).
-Tx is normally connected to the debugging USB UART but here also GPS module if connected.
-So right now this would be a conflict so it is not supported/not free.
+The only available unused signal is D6/GPIO12 (MISO).
+We could wire this to the shield's IR signal if we needed remote support.